PixelPhoton/taccume/README.md

 `silly_esolang <file_to_interpret>`

 ## how it works:
-theres an array of 1024 bytes
+theres an array of 1024 bytes, and there's the code
 ### two pointers:
 - byte pointer, points to one byte of that array
 - code pointer, points to a character in the code